 A rhombus is a parallelogram with four equal sides and opposite equal angles.
 A rhombus can be a square, or if it has two acute angles and two obtuse angles, it takes the shape of a diamond.

 The rhombus gets its name from the Greek rhómbos, which means "a spinning top."
-This word comes from the shape of an object that was tied to a cord and spun around, making a great noise.
-This "bullroarer" was used to taunt bulls into action during bull-fighting events.
+This word describes the shape of a "bullroarer," an object that was tied to a cord and spun around, making a great noise.
+It was used to taunt bulls into action during bull-fighting events.
 This rhombus-shaped object has been documented as being used for religious rites and games all over the ancient world.
-Nowadays, we prefer to study the rhombus shape in geometry.
+Nowadays, we prefer to study the rhombus in geometry.